danielverd/nba-hackathon2018-application/README.md

 The question asked to parse play by play data for 50 NBA games and calculate the Plus-Minus for every player that played in the game.
 Additional data files included the starting lineups for each team and a key for event codes (1 = Made Basket, 4 = Rebound, etc.).
 The full prompt is in the included PDF file.

+Interestingly enough, there is a quirk in the data that is never mentioned in the prompt.
+For free throws (Event Code = 3), the Option1 data field signals whether the shot was made or missed.
+In the prompt, Option1 is specified to be "the point value of any attempted shot".
+This completely ignores its utility in judging free throw accuracy.
+This conclusion was made by observing that all free throws with an Option1 value of 2 were followed by a rebound.
+This is only possible on misses.

 The final script is stored in plus_minus.py and the iPython notebook includes my scratch notes, a few tests, and a bunch of print statements I used for debugging (some errors in this notebook were never fixed).
 The final result is stored in Indiana PaVers.csv.
-Shoutout to the r/pavers community during the 2018 playoffs.